 and show that it is a bijection from \(\mathfrak{b}\) to \(i(\mathfrak{a})\).

 First, \(h\) is a function from \(\mathfrak{b}\) to \(i(\mathfrak{a})\).
-That \(h\) is well-defined is clear, and we only need to verify that the target of this function is \(i(\mathfrak{a})\).
-If \(x\in C\), then \(h(x)=f(x)\in i(\mathfrak{a})\), which is clear.
-If \(x\not\in C\), then \(x\not\in C_0\), so \(x\not\in\mathfrak{b}\setminus i(\mathfrak{a})\).
-Thus in this case as well, \(x\in i(\mathfrak{a})\).
+That \(h\) is well-defined is clear, and we need only verify that its target is \(i(\mathfrak{a})\).
+If \(x\in C\), then \(h(x)=f(x)\in i(\mathfrak{a})\), which is immediate.
+If \(x\not\in C\), then \(x\not\in C_0\), so \(x\not\in\mathfrak{b}\setminus i(\mathfrak{a})\); hence \(x\in i(\mathfrak{a})\) in this case as well.

-Also, \(h\) is injective.
-If \(h(x)=h(y)\), then in the case \(x,y\in C\), we have \(f(x)=f(y)\), and since \(f\) is injective, \(x=y\).
-In the case \(x,y\not\in C\), clearly \(x=y\).
+Moreover, \(h\) is injective.
+If \(h(x)=h(y)\), then when \(x,y\in C\) we have \(f(x)=f(y)\), and since \(f\) is injective, \(x=y\).
+When \(x,y\not\in C\), clearly \(x=y\).

-The non-trivial case is when one element is in \(C\) and the other is not.
-Let \(x\in C\) and \(y\not\in C\).
+The non-trivial case is when one of them lies in \(C\) and the other does not.
+Suppose \(x\in C\) and \(y\not\in C\).
 Then \(x\in C_n\) for some \(n\), and in particular \(h(x)=f(x)\in C_{n+1}\subseteq C\), so \(h(x)\in C\).
-On the other hand, \(h(y)=y\), but since \(y\not\in C\) by assumption, this contradicts the assumption that \(h(x)=h(y)\).
-Therefore \(x=y\) always holds, and \(h\) is injective.
+On the other hand, \(h(y)=y\), and by assumption \(y\not\in C\), contradicting \(h(x)=h(y)\).
+Thus \(x=y\) in all cases, and \(h\) is injective.

-Finally, let us show that \(h\) is surjective.
-For any \(y\in i(\mathfrak{a})\), either \(y\in C\) or \(y\not\in C\).
-If \(y\not\in C\), then by the definition of \(h\), \(h(y)=y\).
-If \(y\in C\), then \(y\in C_{n}\) for some \(n\geq 1\).
-(Since \(y\in C_0=\mathfrak{b}\setminus i(\mathfrak{a})\) is impossible.)
-Thus \(y\in f(C_{n-1})\), so there exists \(x\in C_{n-1}\) with \(y=f(x)\).
-This \(x\) is also an element of \(C\), so \(h(x)=f(x)=y\), and therefore \(h\) is surjective.
+Finally, we show that \(h\) is surjective.
+Take any \(y\in i(\mathfrak{a})\).
+Either \(y\in C\) or \(y\not\in C\).
+If \(y\not\in C\), then \(h(y)=y\) by definition.
+If \(y\in C\), then \(y\in C_{n}\) for some \(n\geq 1\) (since \(y\in C_0=\mathfrak{b}\setminus i(\mathfrak{a})\) is impossible).
+Thus \(y\in f(C_{n-1})\), so there exists \(x\in C_{n-1}\) such that \(y=f(x)\).
+This \(x\) also lies in \(C\), whence \(h(x)=f(x)=y\).
+Therefore \(h\) is surjective.

-Furthermore, any set of cardinals is a well-ordered set.
+Moreover, any set of cardinals is well-ordered.

 Theorem 5 Any set \(A\) of cardinals has a least element.